simulated-tea/Construct2-RubberBand/README.md

 ### Known issues
 * ~~collision checks not yet implemented~~ collisions, beeing pretty involved, will at most be a separate behavior
-* many actions are still missing: cannot change config at runtime
 * if complex chains are shaken intensely they might spin around like crazy and not come back to rest or fly off to inifinity.
   Try increasing the drag to avoid this (e.g drag >= stiffness).
 * crazy config values might create crazy behavior - won't fix.
 I like some of those. :)